netbeez/bash-style-guide/bash-style-guide.md

 ```

 ## `initialize` function
 Create an `initialize` function where applicable.
 Use this function to initialize the script.
-For example, function to parse user input should be called from `initialize`
+For example, the function to parse user input should be called from `initialize`

 # Parameters